Mike Walsh (footballer): Playing career

-Born and raised in Manchester, Walsh was snapped up as a 17-year-old by Bolton Wanderers He made his debut as an 18-year-old and quickly established a reputation as a no-nonsense defender.
+Born and raised in Manchester, Walsh was snapped up as a 17-year-old by Bolton Wanderers.
+He made his debut as an 18-year-old and quickly established a reputation as a no-nonsense defender.
 This was rewarded by his manager Ian Greaves who made him captain.

 Walsh stayed with Bolton from 1974 to 1981.
-During this time he made 169 league appearances (+8 as sub), scored 4 goals, and in 1978 led the club to the top flight as champions of the old second division, after narrowly missing promotion the season before.
+During this time he made 177 league appearances and scored four goals.
+In 1978 led the club to the First Division as champions of the Second Division after narrowly missing promotion the season before.

 In 1981, Walsh was snapped up by Howard Kendall at Everton for £90,000 plus Jim McDonagh.
-Walsh was one of Howard Kendall's famous 'magnificent seven' signings.
-He later took up loan spells at Norwich City and Burnley.
+Walsh was one of Kendall's "Magnificent Seven" signings.
+He later had loan spells at Norwich City and Burnley.

 In 1983, he was offered the opportunity to play in Florida for George Best's old team Fort Lauderdale Strikers.
-The club went bust within a season though and Walsh was quickly back home.
-Next stop was Manchester City but within four months he signed for Blackpool where he went on to give a further 144 league appearances.
+The club folded the following season and Walsh returned to England.
+He signed for Manchester City but within four months he joined Blackpool, where he went on to give a further 144 league appearances.

 International career

 Though born in Manchester, Walsh qualified to play for the Republic of Ireland national football team through his Irish ancestry.
-He made his international debut on 21 May 1982 in a 1–0 defeat to Chile in Santiago and went on to play three more times for his adopted country.
+He made his international debut on 21 May 1982 in a 1–0 defeat to Chile in Santiago and went on to play three more times for Ireland.